OpenAPI

 • Naming conventions: Be consistent throughout your schema.
 If you use uppercase, like NEW, then stick to uppercase for all values in all enums.

 • Document values: Ensure that your description field explains exactly what the purpose of each enum value is.
-If any two values are similar, differentiate them carefully.
+If two values are similar, differentiate them carefully.
 A few extra explanatory lines in your schema can save you days of customer support queries.